Criminal Justice Reform

 In addition to its wide reach, our criminal legal system reflects practices that disproportionately impact low-income people and people of color.
 According to the Vera Institute of Justice:

 - Black people are more than 3x as likely as white people to be incarcerated in local jails.

-- People of color, and particularly black people, are more likely to be prosecuted, convicted and given longer sentences for the same or similar crimes.
+- People of Color, and particularly Black people, are more likely than white people to be prosecuted, convicted and given longer sentences for the same or similar crimes.